Believing Without Proof

 There, I think, is the nub of the dispute.
 Most people think an agnostic is one who does not believe in God.
 And most people who call themselves agnostics probably don’t.
 But agnosticism per se does not exclude belief.
 The Oxford English Dictionary (OED) defines “agnostic” as: “A person who holds the view that nothing can be known of the existence of God or of anything beyond material phenomena.”

-My simple working definition does not conflict with that: “An agnostic is one who says we can’t know whether there is a God or not.”
+Here's my simple working definition: “An agnostic is one who says we can’t know whether there is a God or not.
+His existence can’t be proven, and it can’t be disproven.”
+This does not conflict with the more formal language, above.
 To state, as OED does, that nothing can be known of the existence of God is not to say God doesn’t exist.
 It speaks of the limits of our knowledge, not the limits of reality.

 We’re not just parsing words here; we’re touching on the complexity of human nature and a distinction (almost a dichotomy) that even philosophers often miss.
 We are many-faceted creatures.
 When my rational mind – after utmost exertion -- concludes that we can’t know whether there is a God or not, that his existence can’t be either proven or disproven, my mind has done all it can.
 In terms of philosophical position I’m an agnostic.

 B. Personal Belief